Healthcare Product Launch: Designing CX For High ROI

 Step 1 – In-person interactions with Medical Science Liaisons at the beginning,

 Step 2 – Sending an event invite (of a webinar on the upcoming launch) a day after the in-person interaction.

-Step 3 – Sharing Infographics, PDFs, and PPTs related to the drug a few days before the launch.
+Step 3 – Sharing Infographics, Research Snapshots, and PPTs related to the drug a few days before the launch.

 To understand why customer satisfaction matters so much in the pharmaceutical industry, McKinsey & Company did a study involving 600 immunologists from Europe and the USA.
 The results are shown in the image below.
 It is quite clear that prescribers are twice more likely to prescribe a particular drug if they are fully satisfied with their journey along with the pharmaceutical company’s contribution (in enhancing medical/scientific knowledge).